 Classic American Road Trip to the Florida Keys

 On the ride down to The Keys, you can stop at entertaining spots along the way until you make it to Key West.
 From catching tarpons with your hands, turtle hospitals, biking Old Seven Mile Bridge, to kitschy gift shops, seashell necklaces, and then finding the best key lime pie, lobster, and sunset dinners in Key West, you are going to fall in love with the Florida Keys.
 It’s their laid-back charms that get you every time.
 Here, they call it the “Keys Disease”!
 So be careful not to catch it!

 Read this article about East Coast roadtrips for when you only have one week!

 Highway 1 Florida

 We started the approximately 150-mile drive on the long skinny road called Highway 1 from mainland Florida to Key West crossing some 42 bridges!
 This overseas highway is an engineering marvel and stretches across some amazing waterways to get you there.
 The major attractions along the way are sited by mile markers, from mile marker 107 in Key Largo to mile marker 0 in Key West!
-We started our trek of this classic American road trip doing a one-week fly/drive through Florida’s Coast.
-And we enjoyed every
+We started our trek of this classic American road trip by doing a one-week fly/drive through Florida’s Coast.
+And we enjoyed every minute of it.

 So let’s get started on all the stops you will make!